autocontracts/permissioned-blocks/whitepaper.md

 ## Permissioned Based File Sharing

 Current peer-to-peer file sharing protocols such as [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent) are permissionless protocols.
 By design, their distributed architecture with no central point of control, means that there are no governing rules for how content is shared.
-As a result, they are predominantly used today for the illegal sharing of digital content.
+As a result, they are predominantly used today for illegal sharing of digital content.

-However, if we combine a file sharing protocol with a blockchain protocol that governs how the content is shared, this opens the possibility to harness the benefits of distributed networks without occuring copyright infringements or the leaking of confidential information.
+If we combine a file sharing protocol with a blockchain protocol that governs how the content is shared, this opens the possibility to harness the benefits of both protocols, whilst avoiding copyright infringements or the leaking of confidential information.

 Benefits such as:
 - No cloud service fees.
 No dependency on a centralised service provider to control the sharing of content.